IBM/openshift-workshop-was/labs/IntroOpenshift/README.md

 The typical artifacts you will need to run an application in Openshift are:

 - A container image containing your application, hosted in a container registry
 - A `pod` that specifies where to fetch an image and how it should be hosted.
-For load balancing, other resources such as `deployment` are used to manage a set of `pods`.
+To control the number of instances, you don't configure a `pod` directly.
+Instead, you configure another resources, such as `deployment`, that is used to manage a set of `pods`.
 - A `service` that exposes the application within the internal network, and enables the application to be load balanced within the Openshift cluster.
-- A `route` or `ingress` to make the application accessible outside of the cluster firewall.
+- A `route` or `ingress` to make the application accessible outside of the Openshift cluster firewall.

 #### First deployment